best-practice-and-impact/ons-spark/ons-spark/spark-concepts/join-concepts.md

 Joining DataFrames is a common and often essential operation in Spark.
 However, joins are one of the more expensive operations in terms of processing time.
 This is because by default both source DataFrames are first sorted, which is a *wide transformation*, causing a *shuffle* (or *exchange*).
 As such, it is worth paying extra attention to where joins occur in the code and trying to figure out which method to use to make them more efficient.

 This article describes the different join algorithms in Spark, explains how they work, when to use them, and shows examples of each.
-It also covers replacing joins entirely with narrow transformations, and gives a brief overview of *salted joins*, that can be used when the data are skewed.
+It also covers replacing joins entirely with narrow transformations, and gives a brief overview of [*salted joins*](../spark-concepts/salted-joins), that can be used when the data are skewed.

 Before reading this article ensure that you understand how to join two DataFrames in Spark.
-Knowledge of shuffles and the difference between wide and narrow transformations will also help understanding of why some methods are faster than others, although not mandatory.
-Useful resources on this include the [DataBricks Transformations definition](https://databricks.com/glossary/what-are-transformations), and the Spark Application and UI, Shuffles and Partitions articles in this book.
+Knowledge of [shuffles](../spark-concepts/shuffling) and the difference between wide and narrow transformations will also help understanding of why some methods are faster than others, although not mandatory.
+Useful resources on this include the [DataBricks Transformations definition](https://databricks.com/glossary/what-are-transformations), and the [Spark Application and UI](../spark-concepts/spark-application-and-ui), [Shuffling](../spark-concepts/shuffling) and [Partitions](../spark-concepts/partitions) articles in this book.

-It's important to note that in this notebook when we talk about different joins and the way they are processed we aren't talking about left, right, inner or outer joins, but how it is processed on the cluster.
+It is important to note that in this notebook when we talk about different joins and the way they are processed we are not talking about left, right, inner or outer joins, but how it is processed on the cluster.
 The result of the join will always be the same, regardless of which of the algorithms described in this article is used.

-This article uses both PySpark and sparklyr examples; note that the outputs from the cells are from Python, the R output may be formatted slightly differently.

 ### The Join Algorithms in Spark